 SecurityCoach Quickstart Guide

 In this guide, you’ll learn how to set up SecurityCoach in four easy steps.
-By following these steps, you can start detecting risky activity on your users’ devices and coach your users in real time.
-If you would like more detailed instructions, see our SecurityCoach Product Manual.
+By following these steps, you can start detecting risky activity and coach your users in real time.

 Important: If your organization uses user provisioning, make sure your organization is using the latest version to get the most out of SecurityCoach.
 For more information about user provisioning, see our Active Directory Integration (ADI) Configuration Guide or our SCIM Configuration Guide.